 During their time at Servant House, residents participate in case management; mental health and substance abuse groups; nutrition classes; life skills classes; peer support; exercise at the YMCA; social activities such as cookouts and attending Grasshopper games; budget and credit counseling; and receive assistance with benefits.
 To support leadership development, residents can participate on the Resident Council, which is a group of residents who are able to advocate for program changes, share ideas for social activities and who can share concerns with staff.

-94% moved to permanent housing, and 94% exited the program with income.
+82% exited the program with income.

 Housing the homeless